elbowz/PyMAPE/README.md

 * **Average Speed Enforcement** (Master/Slave)
 * **Dynamic Carriageway** (Regional Planning)
 * **Cruise Control with Distance Hold** (Hierarchical Control)

+If you want try some examples (path `examples/`), refer to section `# CLI EXAMPLES` inside the source code of each one.

 The examples could have need of a Redis and InfluxDB instance running.